Building a Kid-Friendly Fall Vegetable Garden

 Here is where you get to see all your hard work pay off!
 Harvest time can be so rewarding.
 It is where you physically see the fruit of your labor.
 Make sure to follow harvesting rules for each plant as they will reach maturity at different times.

-It is a good idea to visit your garden at least once a day to asses the soil (for watering) and to see if any veggies are ready for picking!
+It is a good idea to visit your garden at least once a day to assess the soil (for watering) and to see if any veggies are ready for picking!

-A fall vegetable garden doesn’t have to be elaborate and even the smallest of gardens can reap big benefits!
+A fall vegetable garden doesn’t have to be elaborate.
+Even the smallest of gardens can reap big benefits!
 Have fun choosing which vegetables your kids like to eat and even teaching them the life cycles of plants if they are old enough.
 There are so many science lessons as well as life lessons to be learned from a simple vegetable garden.

 Do you plant a vegetable garden every year?
 Is it a spring or fall garden?
 What do you grow?